Michigan high court asked to OK ballot question on abortion

 Reproductive Freedom for All filed its request with the high court after the state canvassing board rejected the ballot question on Wednesday.
-That body deadlocked 2-2 on partisan grounds, with a pair of Republican commissioners citing what they called spacing errors in the petitions calling for the ballot question.
+That body deadlocked 2-2 along partisan lines, with a pair of Republican commissioners citing what they called spacing errors in the petitions calling for the ballot question.

 In the filing, the group asked the court to order the Board of State Canvassers to certify the question for the November ballot, and to do so by Wednesday.
 That would give board members time to certify the initiative before the board’s meeting on Sept.
 9, which also is the deadline set by state law for the board to certify the ballot to the Secretary of State.

+Democrats believe the issue has helped the party gain ground on Republicans this election cycle since the U.S. Supreme Court eliminated constitutional protections for abortion.
+In conservative Kansas, for example, voters overwhelmingly defeated a measure that would have allowed the Republican-controlled Legislature to tighten restrictions or ban the procedure outright.

+Michigan, a swing state that also is a presidential battleground, has several high-stakes races on the ballot in November, including contests for governor, secretary of state and attorney general.

-RFFA argued the petitions the group submitted met all prerequisites to appear on the Nov.
-8 ballot, both in number of signatures and the petition format, and that the Board of State Canvassers overstepped its authority, violating “its clear legal duty,” when it rejected the initiative.
+RFFA argued in its filing to the Michigan Supreme Court that its petitions met all prerequisites to appear on the Nov.
+8 ballot, both in number of signatures and the format, and that the Board of State Canvassers overstepped its authority, violating “its clear legal duty,” when it rejected the initiative.

-RFFA submitted more than 750,000 signatures, attorneys for the group wrote, making it the largest number submitted for a ballot initiative in state history.
-State law required a minimum of about 425,000 valid signatures.

 No party has disputed that the group turned in enough signatures, RFFA noted.
 Rather, opponents “resorted to hyperbole” regarding the spacing of language on the petition, calling the small spaces between some words “gibberish” and “incomprehensible argle-bargle,” the group said in its filing.
 They argue that Michigan election law doesn’t provide requirements for spacing and said the opponents “are unable to point to a single individual that did not understand” the petition.